Mistletoe-git/REAPS/README.md

 ### 📌 Notes

-- The input PDB file should contain both receptor and peptide chains.
+- The input PDB file should contain both receptor and peptide chains, with at least two chains present.
 - `--peptide_chain_id` specifies the peptide chain to be designed.
 - Use a checkpoint that matches the selected design mode:
   - `linear` mode → checkpoint for linear peptide binder sequence design